haskell/pvp/v1.1/pvp-specification.md

 Decision tree
 -------------

-The (incomplete!) decision tree summarises the PVP rules in a concise form
+The (incomplete!) decision tree summarises the PVP rules in a concise form.
+It is not a precise representation of the spec and may contain informal conventions and recommendations.

 ![](/v1.1/pvp-decision-tree.svg)